RichFlorez/DSCapstoneProject/README.md

 This is my Coursera Data Science Capstone project repository.
 The goal of this project was to build a Shiny application that will predict the next word of a short phrase for a mobile device user in order to save time on keystrokes.

-It utilzes the following methods and techniques:
+It utilzes the following methods, techniques, and applications:
-- NLP
+- NLP (Natural Language Processing)
-- Corpus Creation
+- Corpus creation
+- Tokenization
 - N-Grams
-- Katz Backoff Algorithm
+- Katz Backoff Algorithms
-- Shiny Application
+- Shiny
 - WordCloud
-- RPresenter Slide Deck
+- RPresenter

 Shiny App Link: https://richflorez.shinyapps.io/WordPredApp/